-When we look at the Settings area, then, users will realize that there aren’t much to do.
-Folks can remove the splash screen on startup, and even the Trim trailing silence.
-In terms of the Envelop editing, there are two modes here in the form of Mode A and Mode B. Mode B is selected by default, but if you’re not interested, then simply change it to Mode A.
+When we look at the Settings area, users will realize that there isn’t much to do.
+Folks can remove the splash screen on startup and even the Trim trailing silence.
+In terms of the envelope editing, there are two modes here in the form of Mode A and Mode B. Mode B is selected by default, but if you’re not interested, then simply change it to Mode A.

-From the Appearance tab, users will be able to change the colors Background, Line, Point, and WAV.
+From the Appearance tab, users can change the colors Background, Line, Point, and WAV.